-The flora is typical of an arid area and depends upon the summer, and winter rainfall, but in some places sub-soil water play an important role to support the vegetation conditions.
+The flora of Karachi is typical of an arid area and depends upon the summer, and winter rainfall.
 The vegetation on mountains, dry streambeds, and stony and sandy plains vary is terms of species, habitat diversities and community structures.
-The harsh climate, minimal rainfall, and poor soil condition do not allow dense vegetation.
+The harsh climate, minimal rainfall, and poor soil condition do not allow for dense vegetation and over grazing is also a major issue of the project area.
+Livestock totally depend on natural vegetation as a fodder.

-Flora of Karachi is also facing another stress.
 Due to the developmental activities, the natural flora of the city is replaced by the planted flora.
-Most of the species that had been reported earlier by ecologists are now extinct from the urban settlements however, in rural areas they are still found in their natural habitats.
+Most of the species that had been reported earlier by ecologists are now extinct from the urban settlements however, in rural areas they are found in their natural habitats.